webexpe13/nextjs-tailwind-mdx-blog-template/README.md

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.

-If you are using the template it will be great if you create a PR and add your blog to this list in readme file.
-It will motivate us to create more such projects.

 ## We have added,
 - Responsive Navbar